Opportunity Zones: Develop and Invest Capital Gain in Your Business

 When it comes to self-developing and self-investing, the answer may be, “Yes,” you can develop and invest your capital gain in your business, take advantage of the new deferral, and ultimately gain exclusion benefits of the Opportunity Zone statutes.
 However, the guidance is confusing, and in many cases it is temporary and subject to change.

-CLA Wealth Advisors is working closely with our business tax planning professionals to fully understand the guidance, so we can bring investors and developers together to realize the full benefits of the Opportunity Zone program.
+Whatever road leads you to Opportunity Zones, CLA is right there with you.
+Our wealth advisors are working closely with our business tax planning professionals to fully understand the guidance, so we can bring investors and developers together to fully realize the benefits of the program.
 Together, we can help you create opportunities for your organization.